MarneeDear/saturn-example/HowToSetupAzure.md

 ## Give Contributor access to the App Registration
 ## Setup Azure Blob Storage for logging
 ## DO NOT STORE SECRETS UNSECURED.
 YOU DO NOT NEED ANY KEYS OR CONNECTION STRING ON YOUR

+## Setup a Native App Registration in Azure AD